sumeetghumare4/Audio-to-image-Web-application/Audio to image -main/README.md

 4. Record a 10-second audio clip and see the generated image

+5. To install PyAudio i have provided default dependency for PyAudio

+...
+pip install --filename--
+...

 ## Contributing

 If you want to contribute to this project, please fork the repository and make your changes in a separate branch.
 Once you are ready to submit your changes, open a pull request and we will review your changes.